1Marc/marcgrabanski.com/src/pages/articles/2020-01-02-vr/index.md

 ## Streaming on Twitch

-After setting up the studio and making YouTube videos, I realized a lot of top players tend to stream their attempts on Twitch.
+After setting up the studio and making YouTube videos, I realized many top players in various games tend to stream their attempts on Twitch.
 A lot of people into the game like watching others play to pick up and share tips.
 Or just for entertainment.
 I started trying my hand at Twitch and talking through gameplay as I game.

 [![Streaming on Twitch](./twitch-streaming.png)](https://www.twitch.tv/codewhip)

-It's been a blast!
-11 people showed up to watch me play videogames the last time I streamed, which blew my mind. 🤯
+Experimenting with Twitch this last few weeks has been a blast!
+Quite a few people have shown up to watch me play videogames, and I just got the email to be a "Twitch Affiliate," which is crossing some metrics.
+The last time streaming was so much fun, so I'm going to try to stream at least once per week if I can find the time.

 ## Onto 2021!